AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 Max FPS=5
 ```
 The counters shall support the setting of the sensitivity of the PIR module.
 If the sensitivity is too high, then false triggers are happening.
 An On/Off command is setting the values to zero.

+The frame rate is set to 5 pictures/second (can be changed with the variable **fps** in the code).
+Higher frame rates can disturb the Espalexa Hue communication while a Web client is connected.
+The Alexa App shows then a problem with the device and control via voice command is not possible then.
+The Problem is vanisihing in any case (independent of frame rate) as soon as the web client disconnects.

 With the URL **IP-Adresse:90/test** you can test the URL trigger function with Alexa.
 The "Ping" trigger is requested any you should hear the define notification tone from Alexa.